So, friends, I’m curious: why are you here?

 See, to the people of Nazareth, this is a “Home-Town Boy Makes Good” situation.
 They’re sitting there going, “hey, that’s Joe’s boy innit?
 And me and Joe, we went way back.
 And I’ve heard that Jesus has been doing miracles next door in kampung Capernaum.
 So I should ask him to heal this bad leg of mine!”

-“Well,” Jesus goes on, “I’m gonna tell you the truth: ‘no prophet is accepted in his kampung’.
+“Well,” Jesus goes on (verse 24), “I’m gonna tell you the truth: ‘no prophet is accepted in his kampung’.
 Sure, you want me to do miracles for you.
 You want the power and privilege that might come from being related to a guy like me.
 But you’re not actually listening to what I’m saying.
 In fact — let me make a prophecy here — once you understand what I’m saying, you’re gonna reject me!”

 And everyone’s like, “…okay.
 So what exactly are you saying, Jesus?”